Daniel-KM/Omeka-S-module-Cartography/README.md

 - Add a configurable list of styles in the style editor (or replace the fields used to edit styles).
 - Add the specific config of the wmts at the site level.
-- Remove doctrine:lexer from composer vendor.
-- Use the sub-types of geometries and use them eventually in a specific table (the database engine can manage the generic geometry or each particular type).
-- Add a js to convert wkt into svg icon (via geojson/d3 or directly).

 Warning